-On Labor Day, the Minnesota State Fair’s afternoon parade included a great number of union floats.
+On Labor Day, the Minnesota State Fair’s afternoon parade included a number of union floats.
 Being Labor Day and all, unions were seizing the opportunity to highlight their “pro-worker” mantra.

 But very little of union members’ dues go toward representation.
 According to the U.S. Department of Labor, less than 25 cents of every dollar given to unions is used to represent workers through contracts, grievances, and discipline.
 The rest is spent on union salaries and overhead, and political spending, lobbying, and money to other groups.